-Now, need for filter: If you look at this filter as for IS - Indian standard 9429 - 1980, transition filters are required between impervious zone of fine grained soil, and pervious zone or drains of coarse gain material to prevent migration of soil grain from the impervious zone to pervious zone; that means filter is a barrier filter is barrier that means it allow only water to pass through this, but it will prevent soil from fine grained soil to travel or pass along with the water to your downstream or may be inside this.
-So this filter is required, basically it will allow only water to flow, no soil to flow or pass inside this filter.
+Now, need for filter if you look at this filter as per IS - Indian standard 1994 to 1998, transition filters are required between impervious zone of fine grained soil and pervious zone or drains of course grained material to prevent migration of soil grain from the impervious zone to pervious zone.
+That means filter is a barrier, filter is a barrier that means it allow only water to pass through this, but it will prevent soil from fine grained soil to travel or pass along with the water to your downstream or may be inside this.
+So, this filter is required basically it will allow only water to flow, no soil to flow or pass inside this filter.